 The females (hens) are smaller than toms and weigh 9 to 12 lbs.
 Hens have a rusty-brown body and a blue-gray head.
 Less than 10 percent of the female population have a beard, and less than 1 percent have spurs.
 The hen makes a yelp or clucking noise.

 You can help DEC monitor wild turkey populations!
-Visit the Citizen Science page to learn how you can submit your turkey observations during the summer and winter.
+Visit the Citizen Science page to learn how you can submit your turkey observations during the summer.

 The wild turkey is native to North America.
 Turkeys were widespread when the Europeans arrived and may have predated the earliest human inhabitants.
 At the time of European colonization, wild turkeys occupied all of what is currently New York State south of the Adirondacks.